Top 12 Clinical Trial Assistant Skills to Put on Your Resume

 How to Improve IRB Submissions Skills

-3. Use Templates and Checklists: Leverage templates and checklists provided by the IRB to ensure completeness.
-This IRB checklist could be a good starting point.
+3. Use Templates and Checklists: Leverage IRB-provided templates and submission checklists to avoid gaps.

 How to Display IRB Submissions Skills on Your Resume